cloud-elements/devportal/docs/guides/ground-2-cloud/installing-ground2cloud.md

 {% include g2c/install-steps.md%}
 6. Check the installation by opening the Ground2Cloud GUI.
 If you created a desktop shortcut, click that.
 Otherwise open **Ground2Cloud** from your programs list.

+## Troubleshoot Installation

+If you experience security warnings while installing Ground2Cloud, it's generally a result of normal administrator verification, or firewall, anti-virus, or other security applications being over-zealous.
+Either click **Run anyway** (or equivalent) if it's available, or disable your anti-virus or security programs and try again.

+Recently, Microsoft has disavowed certain certification schemes that it previously acknowledged, which may affect you if you are installing
+Ground2Cloud using Microsoft Windows desktop, Microsoft Edge, or Microsoft Explorer 11.

+If the following message (or similar) shows up in Microsoft Edge or Microsoft Explorer: "The signature for Ground2CloudSetup.exe is corrupt or invalid".
+Click **View Downloads**, then **Open Folder**, and finally double-click on **Ground2CloudSetup.exe**.
+When you run Ground2Cloud, you should see a verification window that says "Do you want to allow this app to make changes to your PC?".
+It should list the Verified Publisher as "Cloud Elements, Inc." If you do not see this dialog, or if you see a different message or publisher on this dialog, contact Cloud Elements.